pdoriadev/CppFun/CppFun/KaijuFight/untitled/DesignRef.md

     G-man (Gary): Trevor.
 I'm coming to your desk.
 We are going to make a GUI.
     T-bone (Trevor): Ok.

+Character Ideas
+- T-bone
+    + Gets super depressed because of relationship - not because of breakup!
+But the dynamic.
+    + Doesn't have approval of Mom.

 (The GUI Mode is an option for the player.
 When you put in the GUI command, it reveals a drawing of his soon-to-be Ex-girlfriend).
  (I don't want them to say what it is because I want the player to want to go put the command in later)